Benching of Eli Manning Ends an Era for the Giants in the Ugliest Way Possible

 Manning may be back, perhaps before we know it.
 But that feeling that the Giants are always contenders with him under center will never return.

 That feeling died months ago.
-All McAdoo and the Giants did on Tuesday was bury it.
+All McAdoo and the Giants did Tuesday was bury it.

 Mike Tanier covers the NFL for Bleacher Report.
 He is also a co-author of Football Outsiders Almanac and teaches a football analytics course for Sports Management Worldwide.
 Follow him on Twitter: @MikeTanier.